qzhou1607-zz/sonarwhal-external-rule-demo/README.md

 ## Why is this important?

-To make sure that my personal brand is in the footer of every single stunning website made by me!
+To make sure that the correct copy right text is used at the footer of the pages.

 ## What does the rule check?